garak/symfony-docs-it/book/translation.rst

 e superiori.

 È inoltre possibile combinare le regole matematiche e le regole standard.
-In questo caso, se il numero non corrisponde ad un intervallo specifico, le regole standard hanno effetto dopo aver rimosso le regole esplicite::
+In questo caso, se il numero non corrisponde a un intervallo specifico, le regole standard hanno effetto dopo aver rimosso le regole esplicite::

     '{0} There is no apples|[20,Inf] There are many apples|There is one apple|a_few: There are %count% apples'